sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 * Meals vouchers (lunch) for your first days of staying in the office before your actual hiring (see caveat #1 below).

 Your flight, local transportation and other expenses are supposed to be on you.

+We are working to switch to a relocation fee model, reimbursing a flat fee of ideally € 1.000 for you to spend as better fit your moving plan.
+Mind thought that you will still have restrictions on your accommodation for the first 30 days so that it will be apt to require the Blue Card.

 ### Caveats